 - After you invoice them, you’re sent a fake email that claims they’ve paid the money or that there is a problem and will have a link to click that takes you to a fake website to log in, and they steal your PayPal login credentials.

 - You receive the money in your account and ship the item, then later are alerted that the money was transferred from someone else’s account (not the buyer’s).
-And you have to provide a refund and are out the item you’ve sent.
+And you have to provide a refund and are out of the item you’ve sent.

 Many people fall for the Craigslist PayPal scam because they believe the seller protection PayPal offers will keep them safe.
-However, it doesn’t apply for all types of transactions, such as those where an item is picked up in person and not shipped.
+However, it doesn’t apply to all types of transactions, such as those where an item is picked up in person and not shipped.